Yu Dafu: Sexuality

-Yu Dafu's work is considered by leading scholars to be iconoclastic and controversial.
-His heroes, which supposedly reflect the author are "By turns voyeur, fetishist, homosexual, masochist, and kleptomaniac."
-The sexually repressed heroes cannot relate to women.
+Loneliness

 No matter whether the Chinese literature text or the Western literature text is cited in the "Sinking" short story, the same theme is expressed: loneliness.
 Yu Dafu believes this is a kind of thoughts and feelings that are not understood by other people.
 He used this melancholy state of mind to express the degeneration of the characters in the short story.
 At the same time, Yu Dafu laid the foundation for the criticism and self-reflection of Chinese international students' literature.

+Transnationalism

-The alleged 'decadence' of Yu Dafu's novels, whether in a pejorative or in an aesthetic sense (i.e.'Decadence' as an artistic movement) has been considered by some Chinese Marxist critics to be a sign of Yu Dafu's moral corruption, but Shih argues that Yu Dafu's writings constitute a serious-minded critique of China's political plight and perceived social conformism.
-Indeed, concern for the person and the nation are intimately linked in his work, and the effeminate and ailing body serves as a metaphor for the weak and sickly nation.
+The alleged 'decadence' of Yu Dafu's works, whether in a pejorative or in an aesthetic sense (i.e.'Decadence' as an artistic movement) has been considered by Shih to be a sign of Yu Dafu's moral corruption.